apolo-actions/postgres/README.md

-# Run your personal Postgres database server on the Neu.ro platform with neuro-flow
+# Run your personal Postgres database server on the Apolo platform with apolo-flow

-This is a [`neuro-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [Postgres SQL server](https://hub.docker.com/_/postgres).
+This is a [`apolo-flow`](https://github.com/neuro-inc/neuro-flow) action launching an instance of [Postgres SQL server](https://hub.docker.com/_/postgres).

 ## Usage example could be found in the [.neuro/live.yaml](.neuro/live.yaml) file.